 The UM System central office eliminates replication of services by centralizing key functions like payroll, benefits management and IT support, which allows the campuses to dedicate more resources to teaching and research.
 A key outcome of the system structure is that resources are leveraged systemwide to create efficiencies, which in turn, free campus resources to be used for core mission areas and strategic priorities, and helps to keep the cost of education affordable and a college degree attainable for all Missourians.

-More than 234,000 university alumni live in the state, comprising about half of all University of Missouri System alumni around the world.
+More than 253,000 university alumni live within the state of Missouri, comprising about half of all University of Missouri System alumni around the world.

-In fiscal year 2012, the university attracted $312 million in grants and contracts—funded primarily from outside the state but spent within the state—and had $325.5 million in research expenditures.
-In addition, the university was issued 34 patents and filed 69 new patent applications; created 8 startup companies based on UM technologies; and generated $6.76 million in licensing income.
+Between Fiscal Year 2009 and FY14, the university attracted more than $1.1 billion in research, funded primarily from outside the state but spent within the state.
+In 2015, the university was issued 35 patents and filed 76 patent applications; created five startup companies based on UM technologies; and brought in $8 million in licensing income.

 There are more than 75,000 students enrolled in the four-campus University of Missouri System—representing approximately 47 percent of all undergraduate students enrolled in the state's public four-year institutions, approximately 61 percent of the state's graduate students and the overwhelming majority of professional school students.

 The mission of the University of Missouri System, as a land-grant university and Missouri’s only public research and doctoral-level institution, is to achieve excellence in the discovery, dissemination, preservation and application of knowledge.

 With an unwavering commitment to academic freedom and freedom of expression, the university educates students to become leaders, promotes lifelong learning by Missouri’s citizens, fosters meaningful research and creative works, and serves as a catalyst for innovation, thereby advancing the educational, health, cultural, social and economic interests to benefit the people of Missouri, the nation, and the world.